martinjrobins/diffsol/book/src/primer/discrete_events.md

 Diffsol provides two ways to model discrete events in a system of ODEs:

 1. Use the event handling feature to detect when a discrete event occurs, and then manually update the state of the system in Rust.
 This is a straightforward procedural approach, but if you want to calculate sensitivities with respect to the parameters, you need to propagate the event correction yourself.
 2. Use the DiffSL language to specify the `stop` conditions and `reset` actions that occur when a discrete event happens.
 This is a declarative approach that allows you to describe mathematically *when* a discrete event occurs and *what* happens when it does.
+For ordinary forward solves, `solve` and `solve_dense` will then apply the reset automatically and continue the integration.

 ## Procedural Approach